ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Enter <code>syslog</code> to forward logs to an external server.</dd>

 <dt><code>-n, --namespace <em>KUBERNETES_NAMESPACE</em></code></dt>
-<dd>The Kubernetes namespace that you want to forward logs from.
-Log forwarding is not supported for the <code>ibm-system</code> and <code>kube-system</code> Kubernetes namespaces.
+<dd>The OpenShift project that you want to forward logs from.
+Log forwarding is not supported for the <code>ibm-system</code> and <code>kube-system</code> OpenShift projects.
 This value is valid only for the container log source and is optional.
-If you do not specify a namespace, then all namespaces in the cluster use this configuration.</dd>
+If you do not specify a project, then all projects in the cluster use this configuration.</dd>

 <dt><code>--hostname <em>LOG_SERVER_HOSTNAME</em></code></dt>
 <dd>The hostname or IP address of the log collector server.</dd>